Table of Contents

 2. Lack of Transparency

-Klarna's credit checks and approval process have been criticized for their lack of transparency.
-Some customers have reported being denied the “buy now, pay later” option without clear explanations, leading to frustration and confusion.
+Klarna's credit checks and approval process have faced criticism for being opaque.
+Some customers feel frustrated when they’re denied the ‘buy now, pay later' option without clear reasons given.

 3. Late Payment Fees